netgrif/petriflow.js/CONTRIBUTING.md

 ### Reporting bugs

 If you've found a bug in the Petriflow objects or in utility functions, let us know about it.
-* Search the [Issues](https://github.com/netgrif/petriflow.js/issues) to check we're not already tracking them.
+* Search the [Issues](https://github.com/netgrif/petriflow.js/issues) to check we're not already tracking it.
 * If you can't find an open issue that describes your problem, [open a new one](https://github.com/netgrif/petriflow.js/issues/new).
   * Include a **title and clear description**
   * Describe: